 Others are flirtation dances, and still some others are known by the particular village where they have their roots, such as Reit im Winkel from Reit im Winkel, a village in Bayern and the Ammerseer from Ammersee, a lake in Oberbayern.
 In between individual dances at a performance, information about various dances and components of the tracht or costume are explained.
 Sometimes, the audience will be invited to participate in a dance such as the Woaf, a flirtation dance, or other dances such as a Rheinländer or the Zillertaler Hochzeitsmarsch.

 S.G.T.V.
-Alpenblumen has performed regionally from New Hampshire to New Jersey.
+Alpenblumen has performed regionally from New Hampshire to Philadelphia.
 We welcome anyone interested in our group to contact us, whether your interest is becoming a member or having us perform for you, or just to know where we will be performing next.

 Email or call Kurt Van Dexter in order to confirm practice times, schedule a dance performance, or for additional information about the S.G.T.V.
 Alpenblumen Schuhplattler Group at: firstname.lastname@example.org or 401-742-0163 (call or text).